log0div0/testo/docs/tutorials/09 - macros/README.md

 ## What you're going to learn

-In this guide you're going to learn about:
+In this tutorial you're going to learn about:
 1. Macros in Testo-lang.
 2. How to distribute your scripts among several .testo files.